This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Get Help Now- The right lawyer can give you the best guidance, helping you understand the filing process.
+- The right lawyer can guide you, helping you understand the filing process.

-- A lawyer can give you advice as you make the best decisions for your child.
+- A lawyer can advise you as you make the best decisions for your child.

 - With a lawyer, you are less likely to make mistakes that could jeopardize your chances of winning a case.